BartlomiejIT/Top-Fashion-Insta-Influencers-Campaign-SQL-Power-BI-Excel/README.md

 - Columns:

-name – influencer name/id
+	- name – influencer name / id
-rank – position in the ranking category – category or combination of categories (e.g. Music, Lifestyle, Cinema & Actors/actresses) followers – number of followers on Instagram audience_country – primary country of the audience authentic_engagement – ​​measure of authentic engagement avg_engagement – ​​average engagement (e.g. likes, comments)
+	- rank – position in the ranking
+	- category – category or combination of categories (e.g. Music, Lifestyle, Cinema & Actors/actresses)
+	- followers – number of followers on Instagram
+	- audience_country – primary country of the audience
+	- authentic_engagement – measures real, valuable interactions with real users
+	- avg_engagement – the overall average engagement, which may also include artificial or less valuable interactions

 2. The collection is large and appears to be merged from different sources – resulting in duplicate rows, inconsistent categories and gaps in data.